Kleo-Karap/My_tattoo_chatbot/README.md

 ***
 Customer wants information about a specific tattoo design
 - A Form is activated in order to collect specific information from the user (Full Name, E-mail, Artist, Concept, Size, Placement)
-- The bot saves user's given info in [Airtable](https://airtable.com/) through an external API key.
+- The bot saves user's given info in [Airtable](https://airtable.com/) sheet through an external API key.
 - User says thank you
 - Bot replies Bye